 Mark Friedlander, director of corporate communications at the Insurance Information Institute (Triple-I), explains that these coverage options are generally available for the following types of mobile homes: mobile homes located in a park or on private property, commercial mobile homes, seasonally used mobile homes, and rental mobile homes.

-If you have a mobile home in any of these locations, here’s what you need to know about manufactured home insurance.
+If you have a mobile home in any of these locations, here’s what you need to know about getting home insurance.

 Mobile home insurance financially protects both the structure of your mobile home and your personal property.
 This coverage isn’t required by law, but if you have a mortgage on the mobile home, your lender will likely require you to have insurance.